Berkeley-MDes/tdf-fa24-NileTan98/README.md

 I'm somewhat happy with the end result as it was the first thing I ever created via Grasshopper.
 I feel like I'm starting to get a hang of it thought process behind how Grasshopper works.

+Speculation: I was introduced to Adam, an AI text-to-3D tool.
+I feel like as tools similiar to Adam invovle, 3D modeling will become more accessible to public.

 ## Week 1 Report
 For this past week, I've started using Github for the first time.
 I've also started learning Rhino from beginning.